-501.7 Mixing.
+501.5.10 Mixing.
 The mixer shall produce concrete uniform in color, appearance and distribution of the material throughout the mixture.
 The cement, aggregate and no less than 60 percent of the water shall be mixed a minimum of one minute.
 The remaining water shall be added within 15 seconds after all other material for the batch is in the mixer.
 If mixers having multiple compartment drums are used, the time required to transfer material between compartments will be considered mixing time.
 The speed at which the drum rotates shall be as designated by the manufacturer.
 If such mixing does not result in uniform and smooth texture concrete, a sufficient number of additional revolutions at the same speed shall be performed until a thorough mixing of each batch of concrete is secured.
 The mixing time shall be measured from the time all cement, aggregate and 60 percent of the water are in the drum.
 The volume of concrete mixed in each batch shall not exceed the manufacturer's rated capacity.
 The mixer shall be equipped to automatically time the mixing of each batch of concrete.
 If the automatic timing device becomes inoperable, a manual timing device shall be provided to complete the day's operation.

-501.10.3 Incorporation Procedures.
+501.5.11 Air Entrainment Incorporation Procedures.
 Air-entraining admixtures shall be added to the concrete during the mixing process.
 The admixture shall be of such volume and strength that the admixture can be accurately measured and dispensed in accordance with the manufacturer’s recommendations.
 The dispenser shall consistently deliver the required quantity of admixture within a tolerance of ± 3 percent.

-501.8 Central and Truck Mixed Concrete.
+501.5.12 Central and Truck Mixed Concrete.
 The following additional requirements will apply to central and truck mixed concrete.